mailsac/mailsac-examples/about/terms_of_service.rst

 - IP addresses or user accounts of derivable data from service activities

 Analytics on received SMTP messages are recorded.
-We may track which users or IP addresses view which email addresses and messages for internal purposes.
+We may track which users or IP addresses view which email addresses and messages for internal purposes, and to create features for users or organizations to track their usage.

 We do not share this analytics data of individual usage with third parties, except when it is necessary to comply with verified requests of fraud, hacking, or other legally dubious behavior.
-We use the data internally to study spam and to provide more useful services, or to aggregate into products.
+We use the data internally to study spam, study traffic, respond to scaling needs, and to provide more useful services, or to aggregate anonymously into products.
 We may choose to sell anonymized or aggregated usage data.

 9. Refunds
 ----------